mcpython4-coding/Documentation/mcpython/common/mod/ModLoader.md

         function get_locations(self) -> list

-            Will return an list of mod locations found for loading
+            Will return a list of mod locations found for loading Will parse sys.argv input
-            todo: split up into smaller portions
+            %home%/mods is searched by default
+            todo: add a way to disable the default location

                 variable element